Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 dp[strIndex][patIndex] += dp[strIndex-1][patIndex]
 ```

-Here is the code for our </b>bottom-up dynamic programming</b> approach:
+Here is the code for our <b>bottom-up dynamic programming</b> approach:
 ```js
 function findSPMCount(str, pattern) {
   //every empty pattern has one match